Nevada families can seek Pfizer vaccine starting Thursday

-Nevada families can start to vaccinate their older children starting Thursday, after the Centers for Disease Control and Prevention gave the green light to the Pfizer vaccine for older children 12 to 15.
+LAS VEGAS (FOX5) -- Nevada families can start to vaccinate their older children starting Thursday, after the Centers for Disease Control and Prevention gave the green light to the Pfizer vaccine for children age 12 to 15.

 The same dose for adults will be administered to adolescents.

-Pharmacies such as CVS and Walgreens updated their websites to allow doses to begin on Thursday.

-Immunize Nevada tells FOX5, the website will be updated to show locations for 12 years and older across the Valley: Immunize Nevada
+Immunize Nevada said their website will be updated to show locations for young teens across the valley.

 Pediatricians will eventually get doses shipped directly from the federal government, but the timeline is uncertain.